sealnext/DermoSkin/README.md

-# dermoskin
+# dermo

-Mobile app to help dermatologists
+A new Flutter project.

 ## Getting Started